Syntropysoft/sintrojs/README.md

 ---

-## 🎯 What is TinyApi?
+## 🎯 What is SyntroJS?

-TinyApi is a modern framework for building APIs in Node.js, heavily inspired by **FastAPI (Python)**.
+SyntroJS is a modern framework for building APIs in Node.js, heavily inspired by **FastAPI (Python)**.
 It brings the simplicity and elegance of FastAPI to the Node.js ecosystem with the power of TypeScript, enhanced with our Trust Engineering philosophy.

 ## 🔬 Current Development Status